parsa-gh/Zabbix/Zabbix-basic-notes.md

 ---

 ## Simple Check
-Sends ICMP echo requests (ping) to verify if a host is reachable and responsive.
+Sends (For example) ICMP echo requests (ping) to verify if a host is reachable and responsive.

 - Connection direction: Zabbix server → monitored host via ICMP
 - Mainly used for: checking whether a device is up or down (host availability monitoring)